bcgov/TheOrgBook/openshift/scripts/README.md

 _This script could be further enhanced to utilize the environment variables within the running pod to determine various database parameters dynamically.
 The process will require some fussing around with escaping quotes and such to get things just right._

+## getPodByName.sh

+A utility script that returns the full name of a running instance of a pod, given the pod's name and optionally the pod index.

+Refer to the usage documentation contained in the script for details.
+Run the script without parameters to see the documentation.

+## grantDeploymentPrivileges.sh

+Grants deployment configurations access to the images in the tools project.

+## runInContainer.sh

+This script is a wrapper around `oc exec` that allows you to run commands inside a pod instance based on it's general name.

+Refer to the usage documentation contained in the script for details.
+Run the script without parameters to see the documentation.

 ## scaleDeployment.sh

 A helper scrript to scale a deployment to a particular number of pods.

+## tagProjectImages.sh

+Tags the project's images, as defined in the project's settings.sh file.

 ## ToDo: